joa-stdn/numerical_PDEs/README.md

-# numerical_PDEs
-A few corrected problems from Partial Differential Equations with Numerical Methods (Larsson &amp; Thomée) - Stanford CME306 (Spring 2023)
+# A few corrected problems on Numerical Methods for Partial Differential Equations

+This repository contains Jupyter notebooks with some implementations of a few selected computer problems from [1].

+### Main reference
+[1] Stig Larsson, Vidar Thomée, *Partial Differential Equations with Numerical Methods*, 2003